ValkyrienSkies/ValkyrienSkiesDocs/Writerside/topics/concepts/The-Shipyard.md

 ## Chunk claims

-In the shipyard, each ship is assigned a **chunk claim** inside the shipyard.
-In VS2, each chunk claim is 256x256 chunks.
-The chunks in the chunk claim are then "projected" into the world using the corresponding ship's transform.
+In the shipyard, each ship is assigned a **chunk claim**.
+The chunks in the chunk claim are then "projected" into the world using the ship's transform.
+> See [Ship Chunk Claims](Ship-Chunk-Claims.md) for more info on how chunk claims are used
+>
+{style="note"}